Ultimate Guide to Growing Long Hair: Steps 1 - 10

 |5.
 Don't use any harsh chemicals on your hair.
 Definitely no perms and no peroxide!
 If you really feel you must color, use non peroxide hair dye (like Loving Care) or 100% natural henna (henna comes in a full range of hues, not just red).
 In addition to being an all-natural way to add color, henna will "plump up" and add body to fine hair (but it's best not to use it on very dry hair).
 Check out our Hair Care Recipes Cookbook to learn a great way to apply henna, as well as learn to make a whole range of your own custom organic and natural hair color and products.

 Some of the better low-peroxide hair coloring products (like Clairol Natural Instincts) are much less damaging than permanent color, but using these products again and again will eventually detrimentally affect the health of your hair, it is unavoidable.
 If you do choose to go this route, you will have to be even more diligent about taking care to prevent additional damage.
 You may want to try one of the new cuticle sealers on the market, which deactivate and remove residual chemicals after damaging hair treatments, and reduce the swelling of the hair shaft so the cuticle returns to a smoother, flat state.
-Definitely be sure to use a good daily shampoo and conditioner formulated specifically for color treated hair (Paul Mitchell's ever enduring Awapuhi Wild Ginger shampoo and conditioner are still considered one of the best), which will make your color last longer, which equates to less exposure to damaging chemicals in the end.
-Using a line of shampoo and conditioner that adds a bit of color back to your hair when you shampoo or condition will make it last even longer (John Frieda's Anti Fade line of color maintenance products are extremely popular).
-And be sure to deep condition often, again using a product forumated especially for color treated hair.
-With making your color last as long as possible as the primary goal so as to limit how often you have to use color, you may also want to consider using a leave-in color protectant.
+Definitely be sure to use a good daily shampoo and conditioner formulated specifically for color treated hair (the shampoo and conditioner in the Matrix Biolage Colorcaretherapie line are considered some of the best), which will make your color last longer, which equates to less exposure to damaging chemicals in the end.
+Using a line of shampoo and conditioner that adds a bit of color back to your hair when you shampoo or condition will make it last even longer (both the Tressa WaterColors and Davines Alchemic lines of color maintenance products are extremely popular and best of all, both come in a huge variety of personalized shades).
+And be sure to deep condition at least monthly (and preferably weekly), again using a product forumated especially for color treated hair such as the enduringly loved Fekkai Technician Color Care.
+With making your color last as long as possible as the primary goal so as to limit how often you have to use color, you may also want to consider using a leave-in color protectant (HSI Professional Argan Oil Leave In Conditioner comes extremely highly recommended).
 In the end, it's much safer, and less work and expense, to learn to love the color you have, or at least to use a coloring product that doesn't contain any peroxide at all.
-Now, having spoken to hundreds of customers over the years who were addicted to color, I know how difficult it is to convince you kids not to use it.
+Now, having spoken to hundreds of clients over the years who were addicted to color, I know how difficult it is to convince you kids not to use it.
 That being the case, the least I can do is tell you how to use it while keeping damage at a minimum and long, gorgeous hair in your future.
 In this instance, 16oz. of prevention is definitely worth a ton of cure.

 Lastly and by far most importantly, never use a perm or chemical straightener for any reason.
 These extremely harsh products actually break down the structure of your hair and then attempt to rebuild it in a state it was never meant to be.
 No other chemicals intended to be applied to hair are more damaging than anything that messes with its molecular structure.
 If you want long healthy hair, you just cannot use these type of nasty chemicals on it.
 Ever.
 Think of doing so as commiting "hairicide."